Francis Rossi: Personal life

+Addictions

+After years of excess, Rossi is teetotal and no longer takes drugs.
+Rossi claimed to have spent £1.7 million on cocaine in the 1980s.
+This heavy cocaine use resulted in a piece of his nasal septum falling out, leaving a hole inside his nose which he once "pushed a cotton bud through during a TV interview" in order to demonstrate the dangers of drug addiction to young people.
+In October 2014, Rossi told BBC's HARDtalk that alcohol was the gateway that led to his cocaine habit.
+Despite no longer drinking alcohol, in 2010 Rossi became chairman of the 196-year-old Glen Rossie brand of whisky, which the band used to drink whilst on tour.

+Accolades

 Rossi was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours for services to music and charity, along with Parfitt.
 Rossi said "It's one thing going out to play in front of 50,000 people but talking to the Queen – well that's quite another.
 We were both so humbled by the experience.
 I mean, this is the Queen after all.
 She is England, isn't she?
 We have grown up with her as our figurehead since we were tiny children and she's still going strong at 83.
 Not a very rock and roll thing to say I know, but she is simply amazing."